arcus/education_modules/git/remotes_in_git.md

 <div class = "warning">
 Github no longer supports password authentication as of August 2021.
 If you do try to use HTTPS to connect to remote you will encounter the error:
-<code>remote: Support for password authentication was removed on August 13, 2021.
+`remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.
 remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.
-fatal: Authentication failed for 'https://github.com/vlad/planets.git/</code>
+fatal: Authentication failed for 'https://github.com/vlad/planets.git/`
 </div>

 ### SSH Setup